COVID-19 specific information in relation to superannuation

 - For-profit funds, for example retail funds run by the major commercial banks.

-The ACTU and Australian Unions support industry funds and other “all profits to members” funds.
-These funds continue to deliver to their members higher investment returns than “for profit” funds while maintaining lower costs.
+The ACTU and Australian Unions support Industry Super Funds and all other profit-to-member funds.
+These funds continue to deliver to their members higher investment returns than for- profit funds while maintaining lower costs.

 - Run only to profit members, not shareholders.